Chloë Sevigny: Legacy and influence

 Sevigny has long been considered a fashion icon and regularly appears alternately on both best- and worst-dressed lists.
 (Note: Harper's Bazaar and Style.com among others have favorably ranked Sevigny's clothing choices, while she has alternately been named the "worst-dressed" by other publications.)
 Commenting on criticisms of her fashion choices, she said in 2015: "I called my great aunt who lives in Florida over Christmas.
 I hadn't seen her in a while and she said, 'Oh, I never get to see you [in person] but I always see you in the back of US Weekly.
 They're always making fun of you,' and I was like, 'You know me, I dress crazy.'
 It makes me feel bad."

-Throughout her career, she has modelled for several high-profile designers, including Miu Miu, Louis Vuitton, Chloé, H&M, Proenza Schouler, Kenzo and Vivienne Westwood.
 Sevigny has worked regularly with stylist Haley Wollens for red carpet appearances and editorial projects, with Vogue writing that "[Sevigny] and stylist Haley Wollens simply never miss."
 Before her career as an actress, she had achieved fame for her unique style.
 While her sense of style in the early 1990s reflected only small downtown scenes and trends, it still made a significant impression on high-class fashion chains, which began to emulate Sevigny's look.
 Her interest in fashion and clothing, as well as her career as a fashion model in her late teenage years and early twenties, led to a career as a prominent and well-respected fashion designer.

 She has expressed interest in fashion design throughout the entirety of her career, even dating back to her childhood: "Little House on the Prairie was my favorite show.
 I would only wear calico print dresses, and I actually slept in one of those little nightcaps!", she told People in 2007.
 Her unorthodox style, which garnered her initial notoriety in the early '90s, has often been referred to as eclectic.
 Sevigny has since released several clothing lines designed by herself, both solo and in collaboration, and has earned a title as a modern fashion icon.

 In 2023, she held a clothing sale in New York, selling "over 90 percent" of the clothes she had been storing.
 The proceeds reportedly went to storage and charity.
 Vogue noted that the success of the sale marked the continuation of Sevigny's "it girl" reputation, though Sevigny had indicated recently that she no longer identified with the label.

 Chloë's not afraid to look different and in looking different, she looks very charismatic.
 No one in LA gets it.
 Her attitude is foreign to this city.
 She is so not Fred Segal.